 Pulut Inti is a traditional Malaysian dessert of steamed glutinous rice with a sweet coconut topping.
 They are usually wrapped in banana leaves.

 This wonderful Kerabu Tang Hoon is a combination of a few well known Nyonya kerabus.
 It is delicious eaten as a sidedish or a light meal.

-Try this aromatic Nyonya Style Pumpkin and Shrimp Curry in a rich spicy and tangy sauce today.
-It is delicious served with rice.
+Aromatic Nyonya Style Pumpkin and Shrimp Curry in a creamy, spicy, and tangy sauce.
+Very appetizing and delicious served with rice.

 These balls of Ondeh-Ondeh are so fun to eat.
 They are made with sweet potatoes and glutinous rice flour rolled in coconut with a little surprise in them.

 Tapioca Cake (Kuih Bingka), a Malaysian tea time favorite.
 Very easy to prepare with commercially available grated tapioca.
 Just mix and bake.

 Bubur Cha Cha, a Malaysian dessert consisting of sweet potatoes, taro, plantain, and sago in a sweet fragrant coconut sauce.
 Serve warm or cold.

 Tasty Okra Salad with a spicy and tangy dressing made of dried shrimps and garlic chili sauce.
 Best served with a bowl of steamed rice.